Year 6 2024 - 2025

 Year 6 routines:

 Mondays: Dinner money and toast money should be paid on a Monday.
-All money should be paid electronically where possible, to avoid children having to hand over money in school.
-Monday is also our homework day.
+All money (including the £10 per family School Levy payment) should be paid electronically where possible, to avoid children having to hand over money in school.
+Money can also be paid via the office.
+Also, our homework day is Monday.
 Homework comprises of a maths / SPaG task (20 questions), a set of spellings and times tables practise.
 These are all carried out on 'Emile'.
-Spelling battles take place on Monday afternoons and are paper-based.
+Spelling battles take place on Mondays and are paper-based.

 Wednesdays: Wednesday is PE day.
 Children can come to school dressed in their tracksuits on this day.
 Children receive home reading books on Wednesdays, too.
 These should be returned to school each week so we can monitor the children's reading; new books are given out every other week.